 For each spectrum, we also show the sonic wavenumber $k_{\rm s}$, which is implicitly defined by\footnote{Here we use the initial value of $c_{\rm s}$, which is close to the mean speed of sound for $\alpha=1000$.}

 i.e.\ the velocity fluctuation exceeds the speed of sound for $k<k_{\rm s}$ \citep{Schmidt2009,Federrath2010}.
 Although the inertial-range fits for $V=1.0$ cover wavenumbers well above $k_{\rm s}\approx 4.2$, the relatively steep slopes in Table~\ref{tab:powerlaw} reflect a significant impact of compressibility effects.
-For the spectra for different $V$ shown in Fig.~\ref{fig:spect_vel}, one can see that $k_{\rm s}$ is shifted toward higher wavenumbers into the inertial subrange with increasing $V$, thus indicating the transition from moderately compressible to supersonic turbulence.
+The spectra plotted in Fig.~\ref{fig:spect_vel} show that $k_{\rm s}$ is shifted with increasing $V$ toward higher wavenumbers in the inertial subrange, thus indicating the transition from moderately compressible to supersonic turbulence.
 Comparing to Fig.~\ref{fig:transf_alpha}, however, one can see that compression-related transfers $\T{SSc}^\shellK$, $\T{SU}^\shellK$, and $\T{US}^\shellK$ have peaks at wave numbers significantly above $k_{\rm s}$.
 As a consequence, wavenumbers for which compression effects are relatively strong are not limited by the sonic wavenumber.

 Motivated by the dimensional expression $\rho u^3/L=v^3/L$ for energy flux, it was suggested that the incompressible $k^{-5/3}$ scaling can be extended into the compressible regime for the variable $\V{v}$ \cite{Kritsuk2007}.
 The fits to $E_v(k)$ listed in Table~\ref{tab:powerlaw} show that $\beta_v$ is close to $-5/3$ for solenoidal forcing at low to moderate Mach numbers ($V\le 1.0$).
 At higher Mach numbers, it appears that $\beta_v=-5/3$ can be reached for increasingly compressive forcing, although the results for $V=4.0$ are not fully conclusive.
-The corresponding spectra are shown in the middle plots in Figs~\ref{fig:spect_zeta} and~\ref{fig:spect_vel}.
+The corresponding spectra are shown in Figs~\ref{fig:spect_zeta} (b,e) and~\ref{fig:spect_vel} (b).
 Similar to the cross-scale energy flux discussed in the previous section, we see a transition of the shape of $E_v(k)$ for $V=4.0$ when the forcing becomes dominated by compressive modes.
 A prominent feature for $\zeta=1/4$ and $1/8$ is the shift of the kink at which the forcing peak joins into the flat part of the spectrum to wavenumbers above 10.
 It turns out that this is also the lower bound of the fit range (solely established on the basis of the transfer functions).
 For higher $\zeta$ (mainly solenodial forcing), these two points move apart and the spectra become flatter (see Fig.~\ref{fig:spect_zeta} and corresponding fit parameters in Table~\ref{tab:powerlaw})